Deliverability · 10 min read

 The mistakes that get accounts suspended

-• Sending to purchased or scraped lists — the complaint rate will be 10x normal
+• Sending to purchased or scraped lists — complaint rates will be 10–30x normal

-• Not setting up SNS bounce/complaint notifications — you fly blind
+• Not setting up SNS bounce/complaint notifications before the first send

 • Importing a cold list from another ESP and sending at full volume immediately

-• Sending campaigns with broken unsubscribe links (Gmail now enforces one-click unsub)
+• Sending campaigns with broken or missing unsubscribe links (Gmail now enforces one-click unsub)

 What if AWS pauses your account?

-You'll receive an email from AWS Trust & Safety.
-Reply within 24 hours with: (1) an explanation of your list source, (2) your current bounce/complaint rates, (3) your plan to prevent recurrence.
+You will receive an email from AWS Trust & Safety.
+Reply within 24 hours with: (1) an explanation of your list source and opt-in method, (2) your current bounce/complaint rates, (3) your plan to prevent recurrence.
 AWS responds within 1–3 business days.
-Being proactive and detailed dramatically increases your odds of reinstatement.
+Being proactive and specific dramatically increases reinstatement odds.

 Ready to start sending?